brandon-vaughan/creed-cms/src/pages/index.md

         A marketing, research, and business growth expert with over 15 years of specialized corporate experience, including a senior-level role in the rapid growth and profitable sale of a multi-million-dollar firm, Mr.
-        Gomez serves Creed Productions as its lead marketing specialist and director.
+        Gomez serves Creed Productions as its lead marketer.
 His primary responsibilities involve research and planning to promote Creed Productions and its related entertainment initiatives.
       image: /img/meeting-space.png
       name: Pablo Gomez
       title: Chief Marketing Officer
     - bio: >-
-        Mr. Amisano holds a Juris Doctorate and has over ten years of experience as a senior-level corporate General Counsel.
+        Mr. Amisano holds a Juris Doctorate and has over ten years of experience as a lead corporate General Counsel.
 A trusted partner, he serves Creed Productions as senior advisor to the firm’s leadership team; his primary responsibilities involve research and document management as well as provision of business-related counsel.
       image: /img/meeting-space.png
       name: 'Guy L. Amisano, Jr.'
       title: Senior Advisor and Partner